q3k/OpenNSA/src/gpl-modules/README.md

 source code files.
 A list of modules, their (presumed) purpose, and original names is available below.

-To build against a Linux source tree, run:
+For example, to build against a Linux source tree, run:

-    make -C path/to/linux M=path/to/OpenNSA/src/gpl-modules/ BCMSDK=path/to/OpenNSA modules
+    make -C path/to/linux M=path/to/OpenNSA/src/gpl-modules/ modules

+If you're doing something weird and M is not pointing at `gpl-modules`, you'll have to also set BCMSDK to point there (`OpenNSA/src/gpl-modules`) instead.

 You'll then have a bunch of .ko's lying around.
 You can use `modules_install` to install them into a module directory (by default into `/lib`, but that can